 Submitting a detailed research plan

-Detailed research plans need to be submitted in order to access the dataset.
-Rare disease and cross cutting GeCIP domains have been invited to submit their research plans.
+Detailed research plans need to be submitted be each GeCIP domain in order for members of that domain to access the 100,000 Genomes Project dataset.
 One plan should be submitted per domain.

 - Download the form